wrightling/dlrosi/README.md

 - [ ] refactor repos to read from .rosirc
 - [ ] refactor clone to read from .rosirc
 - [ ] create CLI interface to handle executing commands across all repos (dlrosi exec)
+- [ ] add CLI params for restricting commands to subsets of the repos
 - [x] refactor directory locations to be in config
 - [ ] create CLI interface to handle tagging across repos for production release